Lazy Keto Diet 2023: What Is It, Benefits & Meal Plan Examples

 Promotes Fat Loss

-Like the standard keto diet, the lazy keto diet still promotes fat loss.
-On the lazy keto diet, body weight can be reduced[2], especially in the first six months of following the diet.
-This has other promising implications for reducing cholesterol and risk of diabetes[3]
+Like the standard keto diet, lazy keto meals still promote fat loss.
+On the traditional keto diet, body weight can be reduced[2], especially in the first six months of following the diet.
+This has other promising implications for reducing cholesterol and the risk of diabetes[3]

 Less Restrictive

-A lazy keto diet allows some of the strictness of a standard keto diet to be removed.
-Instead of counting all macros, dieters are encouraged to just keep their carbs low (about 10% of daily calories), but not pay as much attention to their fats and protein.
+A lazy keto meal plan allows some of the strictness of a standard keto diet to be removed.
+Instead of counting all macros, dieters are encouraged to just keep their low carbs (about 10% of daily calories), but not pay as much attention to their fats and protein.

 Healthy

-A lazy keto diet refers to being more lax around calorie counting the macros, but not more lax about the sources of calories.
-A lazy keto diet emphasizes that all food in the diet should be whole and unprocessed, so that while you keep carbs low and fats high, you’re choosing high-quality, healthy foods (such as nuts, seeds, and avocado for fat, and organic, lean meat for protein).
+A lazy keto benefits refers to being more lax around calorie counting the macros, but not lax about the sources of calories.
+This type of diet emphasizes that all food in the diet should be whole and unprocessed so that while you keep carbs low and fats high, you’re choosing high-quality, healthy foods (such as nuts, seeds, and avocado for fat, and organic, lean meat for protein).

 Sustainable Diet

-Because the lazy keto diet is both less restrictive and more healthy, it lends itself to being more sustainable, or easy to stick to.
-Unlike other fad diets which can cause people to give up, the lazy keto diet poses less of a risk of abandoning the diet before the health benefits have been achieved.
+Because the lazy ketogenic diet is both less restrictive and more healthy, it lends itself to being more sustainable, or easy to stick to.
+Unlike other fad diets which can cause people to give up and less of a risk of abandoning the diet before the health benefits have been achieved.

 May Treat Epilepsy

-The keto diet has long-been used to treat epilepsy[4] in children, a neurological condition in which the patient has repeated seizures.
-The lazy keto diet can help achieve similar benefits, however, one should not attempt to follow a keto diet (or any diet, for that matter) on their own to treat a serious medical condition.
+The keto diet has long been used to treat epilepsy[4] in children, a neurological condition in which the patient has repeated seizures.
+Lazy keto diets can help achieve similar benefits, however, one should not attempt to follow a keto diet (or any diet, for that matter) on their own to treat a serious medical condition.
 Rather, any therapeutic diet should be tried under the supervision of a qualified health practitioner.

 Lazy Keto Diet Vs. Dirty Keto